Work With Us

 Education:

-• Master’s degree in clinical psychology, social work, counseling or related field required.
+• Bachelor’s degree in psychology, social work, counseling, or related field preferred.

 Licensure/Certification/Registry: